CoreInfini7y/WinAD/README.md

 Click on `Sign in options` and set `Work or school account`.
 Also, the computer should be set and joining to a Domain.
 These steps will preserve independency from Microsoft online services.
 After theinstallation has been done, shut down the client and edit VM settings.
 The order is the following:
-- remove encryption (this can be done on the hypervisor level)
+- remove encryption (this should be done on the hypervisor level)
-- remove TPM hardware
+- remove TPM hardware (this should be done on the hypervisor level)
-- Enable Template Mode.
+- Enable Template Mode. (this should be done on the hypervisor level)

 NOTE: install VMware Tools on both systems for simplifying your job.